Rockjack00/pdm-project/README.md

 ### Description
-This repo contains source code and demos accompanying our [final project report](docs/report.pdf).
+This repository contains source code and demos accompanying our [final project report](docs/report.pdf).
-In this repo we implement an adaptation of the RRT* algorithm a modified collsision checker as a global planner with using a holonomic high-five robot in a dynamic(?) environment.
+In this repository we implement an adaptation of the RRT* algorithm a modified collision checker as a global planner while using a holonomic high-five robot.
 The robot is being simulated in the `gym_envs_urdf` environment.

 ## Setup Instructions